ahgamut/torchrecorder/docs/source/manual.rst

 Rendering into different formats
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently, the `torchrecord` package only provides rendering into `graphviz` objects, but the rendering functionality can be extended by subclassing the `~torchrecord.renderer.base.BaseRenderer` class in a manner similar to the `~torchrecord.renderer.GraphvizRenderer`.
+Currently, the `torchrecorder` package only provides rendering into `graphviz` objects, but the rendering functionality can be extended by subclassing the `~torchrecorder.renderer.base.BaseRenderer` class in a manner similar to the `~torchrecorder.renderer.GraphvizRenderer`.
 You can read the source code to see how the subclassing can be done.

-If you create a subclass of `~torchrecord.renderer.base.BaseRenderer` for a new rendering format, submit a pull request!
+If you create a subclass of `~torchrecorder.renderer.base.BaseRenderer` for a new rendering format, submit a pull request!
 I've been trying to render in a `SigmaJS <http://sigmajs.org/>`_\ -compatible format, but haven't been able to.

 .. |sample| image:: ../../examples/Sample\ Net-1.svg